NervanaSystems/ngraph-python/doc/source/building_graphs.rst

     x = ng.placeholder(axes=ng.make_axes(ax.C, ax.W, ax.H, ax.N))

-This will create an ``AllocationOp`` for a ``placeholder`` with the provided list of axes and assign the op to the python variable ``x``.
-When the op is used in a graph, the op serves as a Python handle for the tensor stored in the device.
+This ``placeholder`` will create an ``AssignableTensorOp`` to trigger the necessary storage to be allocated on the host device and trigger values to be transferred between the device and host.
+When the op is used in a graph computation, the op serves as a Python handle for the tensor stored on the device.

 It is important to remember that ``x`` is a Python variable that holds an op.
 Therefore, the following code: